 Top holdings include some of the stocks mentioned in ICLN, such as Iberdrola and Enphase.
-At No. 1 currently is American solar mainstay First Solar (FSLR (opens in new tab)) and renewable-energy utility NextEra Energy (NEE (opens in new tab)).
+At No. 1 currently is American power management company Eaton (ETN), with chipmaker ON Semiconductor (ON) in at a close second.

 SOLR is both young and small – it went live Nov.
-11, 2020, and has since only cobbled together a little more than $5 million in assets – but it has its draws.
-This fund is actually a ‘twin' of the Guinness Atkinson Alternative Energy Fund (GAAEX), which launched in 2006, and is run by GAAEX's three managers: Will Riley, Jonathan Waghorn and Edward Guinness.
+11, 2020, and has since only cobbled together $5 million in assets – but it has its draws.
+This fund is actually a "twin" of the Guinness Atkinson Alternative Energy Fund (GAAEX), which launched in 2006, and is run by GAAEX's three managers: Will Riley, Jonathan Waghorn and Edward Guinness.

-Moreover, Morningstar has seen fit to give Sustainable Energy II ETF a Gold analyst rating.
+Moreover, Morningstar has seen fit to give Sustainable Energy II ETF a Bronze analyst rating.

 Alerian MLP ETF

-Income-minded investors might prefer our next pick to many of the other still-generous dividend payers on this list.
+Income-minded investors might prefer our next pick to many of the other still-generous dividend ETFs on this list.

-The Alerian MLP ETF (AMLP (opens in new tab), $38.32) is interested in a special subsector of energy: master limited partnerships (MLPs).
+The Alerian MLP ETF (AMLP, $40.81) is interested in a special subsector of energy: master limited partnerships (MLPs).
 Now, master limited partnerships themselves are merely a business structure – one that pairs the benefits of publicly traded equity with some special tax perks.